scriptrdotio/device-agnostic-app/app/Readme.md

 If you registered with scriptr.io with the a promotion code, this script should have already been executed with the device type defined by the promocode.

+The Installation API "app/install/auto.install.scriptr" to install the app dependencies:
+     - The channels needed by the application.
+     - A default subdomain for the account, if not available.
+     - Default credentials (demo/demo) to use for login.
+     - External End points and bridges when needed.

-To visualize your device data in real-time, open the script "app/view/html/login.html" and click View, then login with the demo/demo credentials.
+To visualize your device data in real-time, open the script "<app-theme>/view/html/login.html" and click View, then login with the demo/demo credentials.
 You will land on a map with a cluster view of the device whenever it starts pushing data.
+<app-theme> can be one of:
+- smartkitchen
+- livestockfitbit
+- smartcontainer

 Zooming into the map and clicking on a marker will display an info window with the latest data the device has published.
 You can click on edit dashboard to view a detailed dashboard of a specific device.